YusufWong/My-Portfolio/README.md

   <img src="https://github.com/YusufWong/My-Portfolio/blob/main/images/Baja_SolidWorks.png"
   />
 </p>
-Collaborated as a team to design a single-seat, off-road Baja on SolidWorks to compete in the SAE 2021 competition.
-Implemented Nissan’s ATTESA AWD powertrain design system to electromechanically actuate a multiplate clutch pack using an electric motor and a rotating, planetary geartrain design to dynamically split power from the engine to both front and rear axles by transferring 475 ft-lbs. of torque, allowing the driver to safely corner and race with ease.
+I collaborated as a team to design a single-seat, off-road Baja on SolidWorks to compete in the SAE 2021 competition.
+I also Implemented Nissan’s ATTESA AWD powertrain design system to electromechanically actuate a multiplate clutch pack using an electric motor and a rotating, planetary geartrain design to dynamically split power from the engine to both front and rear axles by transferring 475 ft-lbs. of torque, allowing the driver to safely corner and race with ease.

 ## [3D Printed Robotic Elbow Exoskeleton using SolidWorks](https://github.com/YusufWong/My-Portfolio/tree/main/Projects/PokemonMachineLearning-Project)